-I joined the organizing committee of the Queerness and Games Conference in 2019 with a specific focus on raising funds.
+I currently serve on the board of directors of the Queerness and Games Conference.
 QGCon is a conference for academics and developers focused on the intersections between games and queer/LGBTQ+ issues.
 Since 2018 it has been located in Montreal, Quebec.
+I joined the organizing committee in 2019, helped to transition the organization to a Canadian not-for-profit in 2021, and joined the inaugural board in the same year.

 Unfortunately, QGCon 2020 was cancelled due to COVID-19.
 However, I’m extremely proud of the work I did and the skills I learned raising funds for the conference, and I look forward to helping organize the next iteration of QGCon, whenever we can do it.